Arbitrum vs Base: Which Is Better for DeFi Trading?

 Verdict:

-Base wins in terms of user-friendliness and accessibility, especially for those already using Coinbase.
-Its direct market approach provides an easy entry point for beginners.
+Base offers user-friendliness and accessibility, especially for those already using Coinbase.
+Its direct market model allows easy entry for novices.
+Arbitrum, while less accessible, offers advanced traders a host of chain governance options and wider market volume opportunities.

 Which One Is Better for DeFi Trading?